Avalanche in Arunachal's Kameng region: Bodies of 7 Army personnel found | Science-Environment

 - India

-The bodies of seven Army personnel were found on Tuesday, two days since they went missing after their patrol was struck by an avalanche in the high-altitude region of West Kameng district of Arunachal Pradesh, officials said.
+The bodies of seven Army personnel were found on Tuesday in a high-altitude region in West Kameng district of Arunachal Pradesh, two days since they went missing after their patrol in the border area was struck by an avalanche, officials said.

 The Army had launched a search and rescue operation on Sunday after the soldiers went missing.